evnik/XcodeRN/Xcode12.5Beta3.md

     **Workaround**: Disable Nightstand Mode in Settings > General > Nightstand Mode on the Apple Watch.

+*   On Macs with Apple silicon, apps crash when you build and run them using Rosetta translation on macOS Big Sur 11.3 Beta 2.
+(73456059)

+    **Workaround**: Disable debugging using the scheme editor, or upgrade to macOS Big Sur 11.3 Beta 3.

+### Devices

+#### Known Issues

+*   When running on a Mac with Apple silicon, Xcode may fail to connect to an Apple Watch device, presenting a message stating that the connection “is taking longer than expected.”
+While Xcode offers the option to continue to wait, the connection never completes.
+(74822495)

+    **Workaround**: Develop with a simulated watchOS device, or using an Intel Mac.

 ### Signing and Distribution

+#### Resolved Issues

+*   Fixed an issue that caused OS X 10.11 and earlier to reject packages signed on OS X 10.11 and earlier.
+(71695608)

 #### Known Issues

-*   OS X 10.11 and earlier may reject packages signed on OS X 10.11 and earlier, with an error that indicates the packages contain an invalid signature.
-(71695608)

-    **Workaround**: Re-sign the impacted packages on macOS Catalina or earlier, using the `productsign` command line utility.

 *   OS X 10.11 and earlier may reject code signatures added to universal binaries by Xcode 12.5.
 (70724583) (FB8830007)